 Consider asking a friend or relative to purchase a package for you - it's a wonderful gift.

 Heartfelt testimonial from a dad: "Jayne understands exactly how you feel, and, somehow, she seems to even understand what the baby feels.
 She listens, sympathizes, teaches without judgment, consoles without pity.
-She is confident, clear, insightful, honest.
-She is supportive, strengthening, encouraging.
-She equips you with tools, techniques, knowledge, experience.
-She makes you feel less lost, more capable, more like the wonderful parent you truly are.
-She does not mess around.
-There is no flimsiness to her, no BS.
+She is attentive, responsive, and truly caring.
 She inspires confidence when you've never felt less sure of yourself -- that alone is incredible.